JesseWebDotCom/homepage-for-tesla/README.md

 ## About

 Only Tesla native apps (ex.
-Netflix) open in fullscreen and dim your car's interior and exterior lighting (perfectly setting the mode for media viewing).
+Netflix) open in fullscreen and dim your car's interior and exterior lighting (perfectly setting the mood for media viewing).
 So what if you wanted to do the same for other sites? `Homepage` can open any site (ex.
 Prime Video, Disney+, etc) and safely trick the Tesla into opening fullscreen and dim the lights.
 While there are several great non-self hosted solutions that utilize the same trick (ex. [testube.app](https://testube.app), [abettertheater.com](https://abettertheater.com), [fullscreentesla.com](https://fullscreentesla.com)), `Homepage` gives you privacy and control (plus some enhancements) that only a self hosted solution can provide.

 ## Features